Sikiru Olatunbosun

-Sikiru Olatunbosun (born 3 January 1996) is a Nigerian footballer who plays as a winger for Turkish club Tuzlaspor.
+Sikiru Olatunbosun (born 3 January 1996) is a Nigerian footballer who plays as a winger for Arsimi in the Macedonian First Football League.

 Career

 2016 season

 On 15 June 2016, Olatunbosun scored a brace against Nasarawa United at the Agege Stadium which earned him praise.
 In August 2016 Olatunbosun scored another brace as MFM beat Akwa United 3–0.
 Olatunbosun latter claimed that he knew he was going to score a brace against Akwa United because the match was on his birthday and he felt he had been empowered by God.
 Olatunbosun finished the season with 7 goals.

 2017 season

 In the first match of the 2017 season Olatunbosun scored his team's first goal of the season against Niger Tornadoes at the Agege stadium in an eventual 3–0 win.
 Afterwards Olatunbosun stated that he would be targeting the season's top scorer award.